Use the Debugger to step through code, set watches and breakpoints, live edit your code and inspect your caches. Test and troubleshoot your code by:

 Often the first step in debugging is to set breakpoints in the code you're looking to troubleshoot.
 You can find all the code files currently loaded by the page from the Resource picker pane, including .html, .css and .js files.

-Find the code files you're looking for by browsing the folders or with a file name search string in the File name filter.
 Clicking on a file entry will open a tab for that file in the Debug window and bold the text of the file name to indicate this (as devtools-guide file name is in the illustration above).
 You can then set breakpoints within that file from the Debug window.

 Ctrl+L), giving you the option to skip over that code in the debugger and hide it from the Call stack pane.
 Clicking (or

 Ctrl+L) again will toggle the file back to its previous value as my code or library code.

 F) when you have a specific string of code you're trying to find in the source.
 The toolbar provides different search options, including regular expressions.
 Clicking on a search result will focus the Debug window on the specified file and line.

 The Debug window is where you set your breakpoints, step through code, and live edit your script as you debug.
 Click to the left of any script command to add (or remove) a Breakpoint.
 Use the right-click context menu or Breakpoints pane to Add a condition to the breakpoint by supplying a logical expression that causes the debugger to break if it evaluates True at that location.

 Other features of the debug window include controls for: